 WA Western Suburbs VIEW Club was formed in 2001.

-Currently, the Club sponsors nine Smith Family Learning for Life students and is actively involved in fundraising activities to raise donations for The Smith Family programs.
+Currently, the Club sponsors twelve Smith Family Learning for Life students and is actively involved in fundraising activities to raise donations for The Smith Family programs.

 We are also involved with The Smith Family run Roseworth Child and Parent Centre which we ﬁnd most satisfying